AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

    }
    ```

-   The above styles will display the message centered in the middle of the screen, but only in production mode.
+   The above styles display the message centered in the middle of the screen, but only in Production mode.

-A third clientlibrary category: `cq.screens.components.edit` could be used to add Edit-only specific styles to the component.
+A third client library category: `cq.screens.components.edit` could be used to add Edit-only specific styles to the component.

 | Clientlib Category |Usage |
 |---|---|